 Drink prices, I felt, were more than fair.
 Especially the wine.
 The Wine Cellar managed to give a more affordable glass than some chain restaurants I have been to, and the quality here was obviously superior.
 As for the seafood combo, it was $32 but worth every penny.
 Simple delectable.

-It is hard to give an actual score based on such a limited experience.
-But it is also hard to not go ahead and say I’m really feeling 4.5 out of 5 stars here.
+It is hard to give an actual score based on such a limited experience, so I am going to do the logical thing and award 4 out of 5 stars here.
+Had we ordered more, it probably would have been higher.
 The experience was perfect.
 Our server was friendly and attentive, and patient as we gazed through the enormous listings of wine and tapas.
 The atmosphere and history of the building and cellar area alone could save the day, not that anything about this visit needed saving.
 I would definitely come back, and as much as I want to try dinner upstairs, I feel like I would end up right back down in the cellar.
 I can see myself with a Scotch by the fire in the winter.
 But can I wait until winter?

 The Wine Cellar at the Lambertville Station Restaurant is located at 11 Bridge Street.